Seamless SDK (Payment Web)

 Customer and Merchant-Initiated TransactionsPayments can be initiated by the customer (CIT) or by the merchant (MIT).
 You find more information about their characteristics in Stored credentials.

-The step-by-step presented on this page refers to a customer-initiated transaction without the recurrence option.
+The step-by-step on this page refers to a customer-initiated transaction without the recurrence option.
 Typically, it's used in one-time online purchases, in-store purchases, ATM withdrawals, etc.

 Step 5: Mount the SDK